CNAG-Biomedical-Informatics/convert-pheno/docs/faq.md

 ??? faq "How are variables that cannot be mapped handled during the conversion process?"

-    When converting between different data standards, it is common to encounter situations where some variables cannot be directly mapped to their equivalent in the target standard.
-In such cases, the original variable is typically stored under the `info` property in the converted file.
-While Beacon v2 has a flexible schema that allows for this, Phenopackets v2 schema is more restrictive in this regard.
-For instance, `biosample` information on PXF will end up in BFF `_info`.
+    During the conversion process, when encountering variables that **cannot be directly mapped** to the target standard, two situations may arise.
+In the first situation, if the target format allows for additional properties, the variable will be stored under the _info property.
+This commonly occurs when converting from OMOP-CDM to BFFs.
+In the second situation, if the variable maps to other entities within Beacon v2 Models, it will be stored within BFF's _info term.
+An example of this is the storage of _biosample_ information in PXF files.

-    ##### last change 2023-03-25 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)
+    ##### last change 2023-06-29 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)

 ## Installation